What is Backdoor

 How to avoid backdoors?

 As a standard security measure, it is necessary for each ecosystem to be regularly monitored for violations.
-Even if a system defines the use of backdoor as an administrative resource, this solution is not safe because it can be exploited by cybercriminals without being noticed.
+Even if a system defines the use of a backdoor as an administrative resource, this solution is not safe because it can be exploited by cybercriminals without being noticed.

-Several resources can be used to avoid this problem.
+Several resources can be use to avoid this problem.
 The use of firewalls on devices and networks is important.
 However, a bad configuration of the firewall could be a violation allowing new ports.
 Configured correctly, the firewall will be able to manage authorized users and monitor traffic.
 Another application is the intrusion prevention system, which can monitor signatures indicating malicious activity.